MSc Logistics and Supply Chain Management

-When you study on our MSc Logistics and Supply Chain Management you will find yourself in the enviable position of gaining networking opportunities with global leaders in the field at a number of events throughout the year.
+When you study on our MSc Logistics and Supply Chain Management you will find yourself in the enviable position of gaining insights from industry leaders.

-Through our connection with the Chartered Institute of Logistics and Transport, you will also have the opportunity to attend their Young Professionals Forum which is held in Edinburgh every year to provide opportunities for professional development and networking.
+Through our connection with the Chartered Institute of Logistics and Transport, if you apply for membership, you will have the opportunity to attend their Young Professionals Forum which is held in Edinburgh every year to provide opportunities for professional development and networking.